GBS screening: the evidence

 Maternal antibiotics (e.g. for GBS) and imbalance in baby’s gut bacteria

-A study published in the BJOG has given us more information about the way in which antibiotics given in labour – for example as prophylaxis for group B strep, caesarean section or because of pre-labour rupture of membranes – affect the gut microbiome of the baby.
-This study is welcome and timely because it confirms that intrapartum antibiotics are associated with infant gut microbiota dysbiosis (or microbial imbalance) in both vaginal and caesarean and vaginal delivery of healthy term babies.
+A study published in the BJOG gave us more information about the way in which antibiotics given in labour affect the gut microbiome of the baby.
+It was welcome and timely because it confirmed that intrapartum antibiotics are associated with infant gut microbiota dysbiosis (or microbial imbalance) in both vaginal and caesarean and vaginal delivery of healthy term babies.

 The authors found that breastfeeding can modify some but not all of these effects.